How can you assist with a Journey Group Event?

 The Thursday Night Journey Group partners with World Relief as a Good Neighbor Team.
 For one year, the team helps one new refugee family adjust and navigate life in their new city.

-The team is gathering winter clothing for the family.
 Click below for a list of needed items.

 Quilts of Valor